||Concepts of Biology

 photosynthesis carbon dioxide is reduced to a carbohydrate (which is

 abbreviated as (CH20)n ) and the water is oxidized

 to yield oxygen.
 Thus, the purpose of water in photosynthesis is to supply

 the electrons for the reduction of carbon dioxide to a carbohydrate.
 The

 situation is reversed for respiration.

 - Photosynthesis is an anabolic and endergonic reaction.
-Light energy is
+Light provides

 required for the reduction of carbon dioxide.

 - Respiration is a catabolic and exergonic reaction.
 There is a net energy

 loss during the process.
 Some of the energy is used to make ATP.